How to get started as a casino affiliate

 Foundations: what a casino affiliate role involves

-How to get started as a casino affiliate begins with understanding the core business models and operational mechanics.
+Getting started as a casino affiliate begins with understanding the core business models and operational mechanics.
 Common compensation models include CPA (cost per acquisition), revenue share (percentage of net revenue), hybrids that mix CPA and revenue share, and sub-affiliate/referral models.
-Each has different cashflow profiles and reporting expectations.
+Each has different cash flow, risk, and reporting implications.

 Operationally, affiliates send traffic via tracked referral links or platform pixels.
 Tracking systems capture clicks, leads, and post-click events according to attribution windows and cookie rules.
 Contracts should be reviewed for payout cadence, minimum payment thresholds, chargeback policies, cookie duration, and attribution rules to avoid surprises in revenue recognition and reconciliation.